dintel/eac/README.md

 * `doc/html` - in HTML format
 * `doc/latex` - in Latex format (can be compiled into PDF by running `make pdf` in that directory)

+## Graphical result viewer ##
+Simple graphical result viewer is written using HTML/CSS/JS.
+It uses [jqPlot](http://www.jqplot.com/) to show data as graph.
+To use graphical viewer `result.csv` must be first converted into `result.json`.
+For this there is a script called `jsonReport.php` in `tests/` directory.
+After running it using graphical viewer is as simple as opening `viewer/index.html` in browser.